maierbn/opendihu/doc/sphinx/settings/hyperelasticity.rst

 extrapolateInitialGuess
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If the initial values for the dynamic nonlinear problem should be computed by extrapolating the previous displacements and velocities.
+If the initial values for the dynamic nonlinear problem should be computed by extrapolating the previous displacements and velocities (from the previous timestep).
 This is faster and should be set to ``True``.

 constantBodyForce
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^